-His research and teaching focus on innovation processes and methods for installing innovation capabilities in high-complexity environments.
+His research and teaching focus on innovation processes and methods for innovation capability building in high risk, uncertainty and complexity environments (face-to-face and online).
 The emphasis of his work has been on (i) understanding the processes, methods and techniques used by the most innovative teams in the World, (ii) experimenting on ways for effectively enabling learning of those processes, and (iii) synthesizing and developing new methods for training autonomous high-performance innovation teams.

 Carlos has advised governments and worked with companies on innovation strategy, processes and culture, including various Fortune 100 firms.
 His industry experience on innovation includes pharmaceuticals, insurance, energy, telecommunications, forestry, logistics, banking, fine wines, and mining.
 He has been invited speaker to universities, firms and multilateral organizations in the United States, Europe, and Latin America, such as The Academy of Management, Association to Advance Collegiate Schools of Business, Google, Microsoft, Aon, Abbott Laboratories, eMerge Americas Conference, Latam Airlines, Markle Foundation, Oxford Internet Institute, Movistar, Bancolombia, Familia Group to name a few.